 Going into it, as is the case a lot of times, my imagination was on fire.
 Then, as it started to subside, I heard it start to rain outside.
 It was cool and just a little humid.
-Although I favored my mantra and “came in and out” I was aware of other people snoring and coughing.
+Although I favored my mantra and went “inward” and came “outward,” I was aware of other people snoring and coughing and farting.

-My first time in jail and after what I guess was about twenty minutes, I came out and thought, wow, this is so beautiful.
-Jail?
-Or maybe, I was safe.
-I was alive.
-My life had changed, as it has before, forever.
+My first time in jail and after what I guess was about twenty minutes, I thought, wow, this is so beautiful.
+Amazing and beautiful.

 The first thing my attorney said when he got there was that I should start going to Alcoholics Anonymous meetings.
-Like I said, I have to agree with Mr. Wilde, as this is how most people operate,, but I do not like to be anonymous.
+Like I said, I have to agree with Mr. Wilde, as this is how most people operate, more themselves when anonymous.